onkelbeh/HomeAssistantRepository/README.md

   * Sonoff Basic (Wifi not working well with ESPHome or Tasmota in newer versions)
   * Sonoff Pow R2
   The Sonoff Pow (and R2) will stay with Tasmota for a while, because I have no good implementation of Tasmota's energy summary in ESPHome.
-* Experimenting with Shelly Devices, a friend has some Shelly 1/2, bought a Pro, but this one has a Chip form TI, no ESP, so we'll have to use the original Firmware.
+* Experimenting with Shelly Devices, a friend has some Shelly 1/2, bought a Pro, but this one has a Chip from TI, no ESP, so we'll have to use the original Firmware.
 * Now all of my HC-SR501 PIR Sensors and some of my traditional light switches are connected to two big input arrays I built into old CAT6 patch panels with an ESP12 and 4 PCF8574 I2C I/O Expanders, this makes 24 I/O lines per panel.
 All these panels run ESPHome.
 * Yamaha RXV (4 devices)
-* SamsungTV (partly _not_ working anymore due to Samsung's newest firmware 'improvements', at least I can read it's status for controlling lights & the shutters)
+* SamsungTV (partly _not_ working anymore due to Samsung's newest firmware 'improvements', at least I can read its status for controlling lights & the shutters)
 * Some Tradfri lights
-* 4 IKEA Shutters, finally they can now be bought.
+* 4 IKEA Shutters, which finally can be bought now.
 A bit expensive, but nice and easy to install.
 * Sonos (had many, sold most of them, because they destroyed a formerly very cool Gui, only two boxes left)
 * Calendar (connected to a locally run ownCloud, OC not in this Repository) (https://owncloud.org/)
 * Kodi on Raspberry (3, all with OSMC) (https://osmc.tv/download/)